 Here’s the story of my mentor Yogesh Mathuria, from Mumbai, with whom I walked 300 plus km for peace.
 I walked with him for 20 days; without any money.
 Isn’t this awesome?

 He’s not an ordinary man!
-He’s an angel in disguise, a messiah of peace who has completed walking more than 10,000+ km during 2013 and 2017.
-He is on a mission to promote peace — inner and outer and intends to walk around the globe to share his message of love, friendship, and world peace.
+He’s an angel in disguise, a messiah of the peace who has completed walking more than 10,000+ km during 2013 and 2017.
+He’s on a mission to promote peace — inner and outer and intends to walk around the globe to share his message of love, friendship, and world peace.

-There has to be a problem with medical science if it can’t treat.
+There has to be a problem with medical science if it can’t treat it.

-He is a strong believer of border-less world and promoter of world peace.
-He has decided to walk across Indian borders to spread the message of love and peace, year after year.
-He is a staunch believer of Lord Shiva so much that he has named his home — Shiva’s Adobe.
+He’s a staunch believer of Lord Shiva so much that he has named his home — Shiva’s Adobe.
 And guess what?
-He is supported by his daughters who are similarly wonderful like him and not forgetting his father, who’s an Osho saint.
-I have met him; he’s a man of wisdom and silence.
+He’s supported by his two daughters who are similarly wonderful like him and not forgetting his father, who’s an Osho saint.
+I’ve met him; he’s a man of wisdom and silence.

 The path he’s walking on is the path of the fire.
 It requires strong determination and a physically fit body; apart from a patriotic mindset.
 I wish him all the success in life, wherever he goes and have promised myself to be a part of his peace pilgrimage, as and when possible.
 I strongly believe that only love can conquer hatred.